A Block-Shifted Cyclic Reduction Algorithm for Solving a Class of Quadratic Matrix Equations: Acknowledgements

 \section{Acknowledgements}

-The work on this paper was done during the first author's visit to Prof. Beatrice Meini at the University of Pisa.
-The first author is deeply grateful to Prof. Meini for her hospitality and guidance.
+The authors appreciate the constructive suggestions provided by the referees, which have significantly enhanced the clarity and quality of the paper.
+This work was initiated and primarily conducted during the first author's visit to the University of Pisa.
+The first author is deeply grateful to Prof. Beatrice Meini for her kind invitation and hospitality, and to the Department of Mathematics for providing the excellent research environment that made this collaboration possible.